AppIntro/AppIntro/README.md

     <img src="assets/wizard1.png" alt="appintro wizard1" width="30%"/> <img src="assets/wizard2.png" alt="appintro wizard2" width="30%"/>
 </p>

-AppIntro supports a _wizards_ mode where the Skip button will be replaced with the back arrow.
+AppIntro supports a _Wizard_ mode where the Skip button will be replaced with the back arrow.
-This comes handy if you're presenting a Wizard to your user with a set of skip they need to do, and they might frequently go back and forth.
+This comes handy if you're presenting a Wizard to your users with a set of steps they need to do, and they might frequently go back and forth.

 You can enable it with: